hmgene/fossil-c/results/2025-11-13/README.md

 ### Contig/Scaffold Lengths – SPAdes (Merged Single-End Reads)

-> Scaffolds and contigs are identical in the blank.
-In the cell sample,
+> Scaffolds and contigs are identical in the bracky\_blank.
+Assembly of
-> contigs are assembled but remain the same due to using merged
-> single-end reads.
+> contigs for the bracky\_cell sample is not yet complete.

 <figure>
 <img src="figures/scaffold_dist.png" alt="png" />